awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-comprehend-flywheel-taskconfig.md

 # AWS::Comprehend::Flywheel TaskConfig<a name="aws-properties-comprehend-flywheel-taskconfig"></a>

-Configuration about the custom classifier associated with the flywheel\.
+Configuration about the model associated with a flywheel\.

 ## Syntax<a name="aws-properties-comprehend-flywheel-taskconfig-syntax"></a>